profebass99/aws-wordpress-evolution/Design Steps & instructions/Phase-1.md

 Wait for the STACK to move into the CREATE_COMPLETE state before continuing.

-# Phae 1B - Create an EC2 Instance to run wordpress
+# Phase 1B - Create an EC2 Instance to run wordpress

 Move to the EC2 console https://console.aws.amazon.com/ec2/v2/home?region=us-east-1
-Click Launch Instance
+Click `Launch Instance`
-Locate the Amazon Linux 2 AMI (HVM), SSD Volume Type AMI ensure 64-bit (x86) is selected
+Find the `Amazon Linux 2 AMI (HVM), SSD Volume Type` AMI
+Make sure  `64-bit (x86)` is selected
+Click `Select`
-Click Select Select whatever instance shows as Free tier eligible Click Next: Configure Instance Details
+Select whichever instance shows as `Free tier eligible`
+Click `Next: Configure Instance Details`
-For Network select A4LVPC
+For `Network` select `Sunday-VPC`
-for Subnet select sn-Pub-A
+for `Subnet` select `sn-Pub-A`
+For `IAM role` select `Sunday-VPC-WordpressInstanceProfile`
-For IAM role select A4LVPC-WordpressInstanceProfile Check the box Unlimited against Credit specification Even though it says Additional Changes may apply thats only if the rolling 24 hour average exceeds baseline, it won't
+Check the box `Unlimited` against `Credit specification` _Even though it says Additional Changes may apply thats only if the rolling 24 hour average exceeds baseline, it won't_
-Click Next: Add Storage
+Click `Next: Add Storage`
-Click Next: Add Tags
+Click `Next: Add Tags`
-Click Add Tag
+Click `Add Tag`
-Set Key to Name & set Value to Wordpress-Manual
+Set `Key` to `Name` & set `Value` to `Wordpress-Manual`
-Click Next: Configure Security Group
+Click `Next: Configure Security Group`
-Check Select an existing security group
+Check `Select an existing security group`
-Select A4LVPC-SGWordpress it will have randomness after it, thats ok :)
+Select `Sunday-VPC-SGWordpress` it will have randomness after it, thats ok :)
-Click Review and Launch
+Click `Review and Launch`
-Click Continue to the port 22 warning, thats ok
+Click `Continue` to the port 22 warning, its fine!! 👍
-Click Launch
+Click `Launch`
-Select Proceed Without a key pair and check the acknowledge box Click Launch Instances
+Select `Proceed Without a key pair` and check the acknowledge box
+Click `Launch Instances`
-Click View Instances
+Click `View Instances`

-Wait for the instance to be in a RUNNING state you can continue to stage 1B below while the instance is provisioning
+Wait for the instance to be in the `RUNNING` state
+_continue to phase 1C below while the instance is provisioning_

-STAGE 1B - Create SSM Parameter Store values for wordpress Storing configuration information within the SSM Parameter store scales much better than attempting to script them in some way.
+# Phase 1C - Create SSM Parameter Store values for wordpress

+Storing configuration information within the SSM Parameter store scales much better than attempting to script them in some way.
 In this sub-section you are going to create parameters to store the important configuration items for the platform you are building.

-Open a new tab to https://console.aws.amazon.com/systems-manager/home?region=us-east-1 Click on Parameter Store on the menu on the left

-Create Parameter - DBUser (the login for the specific wordpress DB) Click Create Parameter Set Name to /A4L/Wordpress/DBUser Set Description to Wordpress Database User Set Tier to Standard
-Set Type to String
-Set Data type to text
-Set Value to a4lwordpressuser
-Click Create parameter

-Create Parameter - DBName (the name of the wordpress database) Click Create Parameter Set Name to /A4L/Wordpress/DBName Set Description to Wordpress Database Name Set Tier to Standard
-Set Type to String
-Set Data type to text
-Set Value to a4lwordpressdb
-Click Create parameter

-Create Parameter - DBEndpoint (the endpoint for the wordpress DB .. ) Click Create Parameter Set Name to /A4L/Wordpress/DBEndpoint Set Description to Wordpress Endpoint Name Set Tier to Standard
-Set Type to String
-Set Data type to text
-Set Value to localhost
-Click Create parameter

-Create Parameter - DBPassword (the password for the DBUser) Click Create Parameter Set Name to /A4L/Wordpress/DBPassword Set Description to Wordpress DB Password Set Tier to Standard
-Set Type to SecureString
-Set KMS Key Source to My Current Account
-Leave KMS Key ID as default Set Value to 4n1m4l54L1f3 Click Create parameter

-Create Parameter - DBRootPassword (the password for the database root user, used for self-managed admin) Click Create Parameter Set Name to /A4L/Wordpress/DBRootPassword Set Description to Wordpress DBRoot Password Set Tier to Standard
-Set Type to SecureString
-Set KMS Key Source to My Current Account
-Leave KMS Key ID as default Set Value to 4n1m4l54L1f3 Click Create parameter
+Open a new tab to https://console.aws.amazon.com/systems-manager/home?region=us-east-1
+Click on `Parameter Store` on the menu on the left

+## Create Parameter - DBUser (the login for the specific wordpress DB)

+## Create Parameter - DBUser (the login for the specific wordpress DB)
+Click `Create Parameter`
+Set Name to `/Sunday/Wordpress/DBUser`
+Set Description to `Wordpress Database User`
+Set Tier to `Standard`
+Set Type to `String`
+Set Data type to `text`
+Set `Value` to `Sundaywordpressuser`
+Click `Create parameter`

+## Create Parameter - DBName (the name of the wordpress database)
+Click `Create Parameter`
+Set Name to `/Sunday/Wordpress/DBName`
+Set Description to `Wordpress Database Name`
+Set Tier to `Standard`
+Set Type to `String`
+Set Data type to `text`
+Set `Value` to `Sundaywordpressdb`
+Click `Create parameter`

+## Create Parameter - DBEndpoint (the endpoint for the wordpress DB .. )
+Click `Create Parameter`
+Set Name to `/Sunday/Wordpress/DBEndpoint`
+Set Description to `Wordpress Endpoint Name`
+Set Tier to `Standard`
+Set Type to `String`
+Set Data type to `text`
+Set `Value` to `localhost`
+Click `Create parameter`

+## Create Parameter - DBPassword (the password for the DBUser)
+Click `Create Parameter`
+Set Name to `/A4L/Wordpress/DBPassword`
+Set Description to `Wordpress DB Password`
+Set Tier to `Standard`
+Set Type to `SecureString`
+Set `KMS Key Source` to `My Current Account`
+Leave `KMS Key ID` as default
+Set `Value` to `1234567890.`  you can as well choose your own passwrd but!!!!
+MAKE SURE TO REMEMBER IT!!!!!!!!
+Click `Create parameter`

+## Create Parameter - DBRootPassword (the password for the database root user, used for self-managed admin)
+Click `Create Parameter`
+Set Name to `/Sunday/Wordpress/DBRootPassword`
+Set Description to `Wordpress DBRoot Password`
+Set Tier to `Standard`
+Set Type to `SecureString`
+Set `KMS Key Source` to `My Current Account`
+Leave `KMS Key ID` as default
+Set `Value` to `1234567890.`
+Click `Create parameter`

 STAGE 1C - Connect to the instance and install a database and wordpress Right click on Wordpress-Manual choose Connect Choose Session Manager